Solid Cache in Rails 8: When the Database Is the Right Cache

 Solid Cache is specifically about the cache store behind Rails caching APIs.

-Why a database cache can make sense in 2025
+Why a database cache can make sense

 Solid Cache leans into this: keep a bigger cache on disk, accept a small access-time penalty, and win overall by missing less and running fewer external services.
+A Redis instance capped at 4 GB evicts entries you will want back; a 50 GB disk cache just keeps them.

 Rails 8 defaults and the "skip-solid" escape hatch